kevinjycui/DesmosBezierRenderer/README.md

-	-d		Download rendered frames automatically (only available if rendering quick.html) -l		Reduce number of lines with L2 gradient for quicker renders -g		Hide the grid in the background of the graph (only available if rendering quick.html)
+	-d		Download rendered frames automatically (only available if rendering quick.html) -l		Reduce number of lines with L2 gradient for quicker renders -g		Hide the grid in the background of the graph (only available if rendering quick.html) --yes	Agree to EULA without input prompt

--Optimisational options

-	--static					Use a static number of expressions per request block --block=<block size>				The number of frames per block in dynamic blocks --maxpblock=<maximum expressions per block>	The maximum number of expressions per block in static blocks

--Miscellaneous

-	--yes	Agree to EULA without input prompt
 ```